benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

     I don't know how many times I've read or heard this question over the years but if I had a dollar for every one of those times, I'd be a rich man!
 In the past I might've answered this question with <i>"If you have to ask, then the answer is probably 'No'"</i> but I've thought a bit about this question lately and have come to the conclusion that the process, mechanics and practice of programming aren't necessarily well understood before one decides to embark upon a software engineering career path.
   </p>
   <p>
-    Personal experience and having worked with many, many different people over the years lead me to believe that there are many common traits that indicate certain people would be quite capable of becoming software enngineers and would greatly enjoy doing so as a career.
+    Personal experience and having worked with many, many different people over the years lead me to believe that there are a few common traits that indicate certain people would be quite capable of becoming software enngineers and would greatly enjoy doing so as a career.
   </p>
   </div>
 <div class="intro-img-border">